-- 16.1 Allegations against staff are included in policies to create and embed a culture of openness, trust and transparency in which the Trust and school's values and expected behaviour as set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff. - 16.2 All allegations against staff will be dealt with in accordance with the EMAT Dealing with allegations of abuse against staff Policy, Keeping Children Safe in Education (KCSIE) 2022, Part 4 and EMAT Safeguarding and child protection Policy.
+- 17.1 Allegations against colleagues are included in policies to create and embed a culture of openness, trust and transparency in which the Trust and school's values and expected behaviour as set out in the Colleagues code of conduct are lived, monitored and reinforced constantly by all staff. - 17.2 All allegations against colleagues will be dealt with in accordance with the EMAT Dealing with allegations of abuse against staff Policy, Keeping Children Safe in Education (KCSIE) 2023 and EMAT Safeguarding and child protection Policy.

-17. Concerns and or allegations that do not meet the harm threshold - Low level concerns
+18 Concerns and or allegations that do not meet the harm threshold - Low level concerns

-- 17.1 As outlined in KCSIE (2022), all schools within EMAT will "promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are shared responsibly and with the right person, recorded and dealt with promptly and appropriately. - 17.2 The term 'low-level' concern does not mean that it is insignificant.
-A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that:

-• is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and
+- 18.1 As outlined in KCSIE (2023), all schools within EMAT will "promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are shared responsibly and with the right person, recorded and dealt with promptly and appropriately. - 18.2 The term 'low-level' concern does not mean that it is insignificant.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work and